Report requirements

 C54 Words like “optimal,” “optimized,” “optimization,” etc., must not be used without first defining a quantity that is being maximized (e.g., a reward) or minimized (e.g., a cost).

-C60 The number of simulations performed must be stated, particularly if these simulations are used to produce aggregate results (e.g., mean or standard deviation).
+C60 The number of simulations performed must be stated and meet the minimum project requirements, particularly if these simulations are used to produce aggregate results (e.g., mean or standard deviation).

 C65 Experimental Methods should describe the experiments that were performed and should not present results.
 Results and Discussion should present the results that were obtained and should not describe the experiments.